greatbigstorm/bigstorm-stage-plugin/readme.txt

 * Override the default robots.txt content and add a "Disallow: /" directive to prevent crawling
 * Return HTTP 410 (Gone) for page requests identified as coming from known search crawlers (e.g., Googlebot)
+* Optionally, you can configure a custom staging domain match (a full domain like "staging.example.com" or a suffix like ".greatbigstorm.com") in Settings → Big Storm Staging (default: .greatbigstorm.com)

 Key features: